ampproject/amp.dev/_guides/analytics/deep_dive_analytics.md

 {% endhighlight %}

-When the same `var` is defined in multiple locations, the variable order of precendence sets it's value once.
+When the same `var` is defined in multiple locations, the variable order of precendence sets its value once.
 Thus, if the remote configuration defined `account` as UA-XXXXX-Y in the example above, the values of various vars will be as follows: